Affiliate Disclosure

 anti-fatigue mat durability testing

 As the second stage of durability testing, we sliced into each of these mats with a box-cutting blade to see how it would withstand the accidental drop of sharp objects.
 All mats were sliced through with some effort and with more force than would be exerted by dropping anything on the mats with normal use.
-The Sky Mat, Gorilla Grip and Royal anti-fatigue mats were pretty durable and sit in the mid-range of this test.
+The Sky Solutions, Gorilla Grip and Royal anti-fatigue mats were pretty durable and sit in the mid-range of this test.
 On the low end, the top coat of the Cumulus9 was easily pierced.
 The two anti-fatigue mats that fared best were the Topo standing desk mat and the CumulusPRO.
 The CumulusPRO required extra effort and dragging to cut into the material.

 Traction test